Bike, Scooter & Pedestrian Safety

 - Bicycles parked or stored in violation of regulations including the University Traffic and Parking Regulations may be cited, removed and/or impounded at the owner’s expense.

-- All bicycles need to be removed after commencement.
-Any summer session students must register for a special permit to keep their bicycles on campus throughout the summer.
-All bikes left without a summer session permit will be considered abandoned and may be donated to charity or disposed of.
+- Summer session students must register for a special permit to keep their bicycles and scooters on campus throughout the summer.
+All bikes and scooters left without a summer session permit will be considered abandoned and may be donated or disposed of.

 - Bicycles and scooters are frequently targeted by thieves.
-Help prevent theft: Properly lock your bike.
-A U-Lock type lock is the recommended lock
+Properly lock your bike using a U-Lock type lock.